Custom Residential, Sustainable Practice

 Consider the siting of any addition.

 With a new house, we’ll carefully consider sun angles and the placement on the site to maximize views, solar exposure, and to coordinate with any passive cooling approach.
 With a remodel, your house already is where it is and likely isn’t going to move (although that isn’t impossible, it rarely makes sense).
-You should certainly consider where your new windows go, but the only real consideration here is where any new addition goes.
+You should certainly consider where your new windows go, but the biggest consideration here is where any new addition goes.
 Often, this is more of an interior consideration than a holistic one considering the whole site, but it certainly can be a factor and should be considered.

 Factor in the value of embodied energy.